Simple Meringue Cookies

 - This meringue cookie recipe can be jazzed up with food coloring and flavorings, but these are the most basic, simple meringue cookies.

-- This recipe can be jazzed up with food coloring and flavorings, but these are the most basic, simple meringue cookies.
-Only 4 ingredients and a few steps and these gems will be ready to eat!
+- Only 4 ingredients and a few steps and these gems will be ready to eat!

 - Spotting this elegant Strawberry Meringues Recipe from Pint Sized Baker reminded me that an ordinary meringue cookie recipe can be the base for an amazing dessert as well as scrumptious egg white cookies!